Duet3D/wiki-content/User_manual/Reference/Gcode_meta_commands.md

 echo >>"data.csv" ","^sensors.filamentMonitors[0].position^","^sensors.filamentMonitors[1].position^","^sensors.filamentMonitors[2].position
 ```
 If you needs to write a new file with multiple entries on a single line and the file may already exist, use M472 to delete it first.
 You can use the fileexists() condition to only delete the file if it exists.

+> Note echo only echos back to the input its sent from, or to a file.
+To get information to a different input (e.g. echo to the HTTP UI from a macro called from a different input) use [M118](/User_manual/Reference/Gcodes/M118).{.is-info}

 ## Conditional construct